 Cons

-• Reporting system is not transactional
+• The reporting system is not transactional

 • Courses can’t be changed once they are published